 - Peppers – Roasted red peppers are what I used in the recipe.
 For a spicier recipe switch to thinly sliced fresh hot peppers in the mix.

 To make this Spanish olive tapas recipe, first make fresh bread crumbs by sauteing bread with olive oil, garlic, and spices.
-Once they are crisp, saute the olives and red peppers until hot then toss the olives with the bread crumbs and serve.
+Once they are crisp, saute the olives and red peppers until hot then toss the olives with the crumbs and serve.

 Saute them in olive oil to brown and crisp them up.
 Add salt and garlic and cook the garlic a bit, about 30 seconds.
 Then add in the spices and get them distributed and a little toasted, another 30 seconds.